sonatype-nexus-community/iq-fortify-parser/README.md

 ## DEVELOPING

-### CONFIGURING THE DEVELOPER ENVIRONMENT FOR THE PARSER
+### CONFIGURING THE DEVELOPER ENVIRONMENT

 This is a Maven project so import into your you IDE accordingly.

-### BUILDING THE PARSER
+### BUILDING THE INTEGRATION

-Should you need to build it from scratch however, here is what you need to know.
 The build process is handled by Maven and makes use the of the Maven wrapper to help with portability.
 The following command can be used for a local build:

 ```
 ./mvnw clean package